toaomatis/AutoffOffice/README.md

 **Remark**

-Localization is currently and unfortunatly not available in Power Automate.
+Localization is currently and unfortunately not available in Power Automate.
 Therefore the day and month will be in English.

 For better readability you can rename this action to `Schedule Automatic Replies`